3dbeb41841bfbfcc24d55143816cf7f1/rails-active-record-migrations/readme.md

 validates :age, numericality: true
 ```

-- Try to create a user and make it fail.
-Then make it pass.

 **YOU DO:**

-- Create a new table column you and add a validation.
+- Create a new `User` table column and add a validation.
+- Attempt to create a new `User` and make it fail.
+- Make the new `User` pass.

 <br>